andylamp/stanford_fin_auto/07 - Final/01-Final-Exam.md

 `S` -> `b`

-Which is also the correct answer to this question, as it is already in sentential form, thus the correct answer is **option 1** (and only that).
+Which is also the correct answer to this question, as it is already in sentential form.
+Thus, the correct answer is **option 1** (and only that).

 ## Homomorphisms